prius2055/hello-world-frontend/README.md

 # 📖 spacex <a name="about-project"></a>

 This site is built as part of an exercise at Microverse.
-The site displays various greetings, This project is created with react js👌 and Redux as a state managment library.
+The site displays various greetings, This project is created with react js👌 and Redux as a state managment library

 **The spacex React project** i